A1exxander/A1exxander/README.md

 - 👋 Hi, I’m @A1exxander
 - 👀 I’m interested in : Software development and database design
 - 🌱 I’m currently learning : Web development
-- 💞️ I’m looking to collaborate on : ...
 - 📫 How to reach me : raposoalexander@gmail.com

 <!---